F. S. L. Lyons: Biography

 Leland Lyons was born in Derry, Northern Ireland, in 1923, the son of Northern Bank official Stewart Lyons and Florence May, née Leland.
 He was known as Le among his friends and family.
-The Lyons family were Irish Protestant, of Presbyterian and Church of Ireland background, descended from a cadet branch of the landed gentry Lyons family, formerly of Old Park, Belfast, After his birth, his family soon moved to Boyle, County Roscommon, Ireland.
+His family were Irish Protestant, of Presbyterian and Church of Ireland background, and resided at Old Park, Belfast.
+After his birth, his family soon moved to Boyle, County Roscommon, Ireland.
 He was educated at Dover College in Kent and later attended The High School, Dublin.
 At Trinity College Dublin, he was elected a Scholar in Modern History and Political Science in 1943.

 He was a lecturer in history at the University of Hull and then at Trinity College Dublin.
 He became the founding Professor of Modern History at the University of Kent in 1964, serving also as Master of Eliot College from 1969 to 1972.

 Lyons became Provost of Trinity College Dublin in 1974, but, relinquished the post in 1981 to concentrate on writing.
 He won the Heinemann Prize in 1978 for his work in Charles Stewart Parnell.
 He wrote Culture and Anarchy in Ireland, 1890–1939 which won the Christopher Ewart-Biggs Memorial Prize and the Wolfson Literary Prize for History in 1979.
 Lyons was also awarded honorary doctorates by five universities and had fellowships at the Royal Society of Literature and the British Academy.
 He was Visiting Professor at Princeton University.

 His principal works include Ireland Since the Famine, the standard university textbook for Irish history from the mid-19th to late-20th century, which The Times called "the definitive work of modern Irish history" and a biography of Charles Stewart Parnell.

 Lyons was critical of Cecil Woodham-Smith's much-acclaimed history of the Great Irish Famine and has generally been considered among the "revisionist" historians who reconsidered the role of the British state in events like the Famine.

 Lyons married his wife Jennifer Ann Stuart McAlister in 1954, and had two sons, one of whom, Nicholas, is a former Lord Mayor of London.
 Following a short illness, Lyons died in Dublin in 1983, just shy of his 60th birthday.